ChristianKaltenecker/Distance-Based_Data/README.md

 The data is published in the [Distance-Based Data](https://github.com/se-passau/Distance-Based_Data) repository.

-### Raw Measurements
+### Measured Performance Values

-We have acquired the raw performance measurements for all used case studies in previous studies and selected a subset of it by using different sampling strategies.
+We have acquired the performance measurements for all used case studies in previous studies and selected a subset of it by using different sampling strategies.
 To replicate the raw performance measurements, we also provide detailed description files describing the environment and the used workload.
 However, we do not advise the replication of the raw data, since this process needs multiple months of CPU time per case study and has to be performed on a hardware with the same characteristics.

-### Predictions
+### Predicted Performance Values

 For comparing the different sampling strategies, we applied a machine-learning technique to learn performance models that can be used for performance prediction.
 For answering our research questions and, thus, for comparing the sampling strategies, we used the prediction error of these performance models.